top of page

 ConnectLifeGiveBlood.org is now live.

 Welcome to the new and improved donor portal.
-ALL blood and platelet donors, returning and new, must create a new log in and password.
 Walk-ins welcome, appointments recommended.

 If you need assistance, please call at 716-529-4270 or send an email partnersupport@connectlife.org.